LEDs with 660 nm are the kings of efficiency

 Oslon Square LED - 2 mm² chip for best energy yield

-In the Oslon Square series, Osram is using larger LED chips than usual to achieve the impressive performance figures.
-The Oslon Square Hyper Red LED has been available with a 2 mm² chip ("Die") since the end of 2017.
-The third generation since the GH CSSRM4.24 now has a power output of over 75 %.
+In the Oslon Square series, Osram relies on larger LED chips than usual to achieve the impressive performance values.
+Since the end of 2017, the Oslon Square Hyper Red LED has been supplied with a 2 mm² chip ("die").
+The third generation since the GH CSSRM4.24 boasts a power output of over 75 %.

 LED plant lamps with over 3.0 µmol/J possible